First Measurement of the EMC Effect in $^{10}$B and $^{11}$B: Conclusions

 In summary, we have made the first measurement of the EMC effect in $^{10}$B and $^{11}$B, providing new information on the nuclear dependence of the EMC effect.
 The size of the EMC effect for the boron isotopes is similar to that for $^4$He, $^9$Be, and $^{12}$C, reinforcing the hypothesis that the EMC effect is driven by local, rather than average nuclear density.
+A clear correlation between the size of the EMC effect and the relative 2N overlap in a nucleus is observed, giving further support for the importance of the local nuclear properties in the EMC effect.
 It will be particularly interesting to see if SRC ratios from the boron isotopes follow the same trend as the EMC effect.